damongolding/immich-kiosk/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Your Kiosk version**
-This can be found on the startup banner in the terminal.
-Or in the browser via the `<meta name="version" content={ KioskVersion } />` tag or browser console.
+This can be found on the startup banner in the terminal, in the browser via the `<meta name="version" content={ KioskVersion } />` tag or browser console or by visiting `/about`.

 **Your Kiosk installation**
 - Docker
 - Binary

 **Your Kiosk ENV or config file**
-Please remove any sensitive data first (Immich API and URL)
+Please make sure to remove any sensitive data (such as the Immich API key and URL) before sharing your configuration.
+To view a sanitized version of your config, visit `/config` while either the `KIOSK_DEBUG` or `KIOSK_DEBUG_VERBOSE` environment variables are set to true, or set `debug` or `debug_verbose` to true in your config.yaml file.

 **Any parms passed to the URL used to access Kiosk**
 - http://****/?show_time=true&time_format=12